XnonXte/PortalGuessr-Bot/README.md

 ## Self-hosting the bot

-If you'd like to host the bot for yourself, you oculd do so by modifying the token argument inside the `bot.run()` function and launch `launch.bat` for an easy startup.
-You can download the release version if available.
+If you'd like to host the bot for yourself, you could do so by modifying the token argument inside the `bot.run()` function and launch `launch.bat` for an easy startup.
+Download the release version if available.

 ### Requirements

-The requirements.txt should contain the required libraries that your IDE will depend on to run this bot locally, and they will be installed using:
+The requirements.txt should contain the required libraries that your IDE will depend on to run this bot locally, and they will be installed by running:

 ```shell
 pip install -r requirements.txt